-Before your operation, usually on the day of surgery, you will be asked to sign a consent form, which is signed by both you and the doctor.
+Before your operation you will be asked to sign a consent form, which is signed by both you and the doctor.
 It is a permanent record to show that your operation and the type of anaesthetic have been discussed with you.